Receivership for StraightPath Venture Partners LLC et al.

 Does this mean StraightPath is going out of business?

 StraightPath will not be accepting any additional investor funds.
-The goal of the Receiver is to marshal the Receivership Entities’ property and propose a plan to liquidate the company’s property and distribute the property to investors.
+The goal of the Receiver is to marshal the Receivership Entities’ property and to distribute the property to investors.

 How long does the receivership process take?